 Who Burns in Chester?

-Chester, Pennsylvania is a small city south of Philadelphia and located in Delaware County.
-The city spans 6.1 square miles with 34,000 residents, while being home to the largest trash incinerator in the country (Covanta/Reworld) and a sewage treatment facility with a sludge incinerator (DELCORA).
-Chester was previously threatened with a pet crematory, medical waste incinerator, and soil remediation incinerator.
+Chester City, Pennsylvania is located in Delaware County, small city south of Philadelphia and is the oldest city in the state.
+The city spans 6.1 square miles with 34,000 residents, while being home to the largest trash incinerator in the country, a sewage treatment facility and sludge incinerator (DELCORA), Kimberly Clarke manufacturing, Evonik & PQ Chemical companies, and other polluting industries.
+Over the years, Chester has been threatened with a pet crematory, medical waste incinerator, and a soil remediation incinerator, which were prevented due to CRCQL organizing and residential opposition.

-Polluting industries have led to devastating consequences on community health and quality of life for the majority low-income black and brown community that lives in Chester.
-These companies target low-income areas and communities of color because they are seen as the path of least resistance.
+Polluting industries have led to devastating consequences on the community health and quality of life for the majority low-income black and brown community that lives in Chester.
+Polluters target low-income areas and communities of color because they are seen as the path of least resistance.

-Facilities like the Covanta plant burn the trash inside combustion chambers and misleadingly call the process “trash-to-steam”, “resource recovery”, or “waste-to-energy” to make it sound “green”.
-But, burning all that trash releases large amounts of several pollutants, including nitrogen oxides (NO x ), sulfur dioxide (SO 2 ), lead, and particulate matter (PM2.5), which are tiny particles a fraction of the width of a human hair.
+Facilities like the Reworld/Covanta burn the trash inside combustion chambers and misleadingly call the process “trash-to-steam”, “resource recovery”, or “waste-to-energy” to make it sound “green”.
+Burning all that trash releases large amounts of several pollutants, including nitrogen oxides (NO x ), sulfur dioxide (SO 2 ), lead, and particulate matter (PM2.5), which are tiny particles a fraction of the width of a human hair, and overall very little energy.
+In fact, incineration is the most polluting way to make energy, even worse than coal.
+A New York Department of Conservation study found that the state’s incinerators emit up to 14 times more mercury as coal-fired power plants per unit of energy2.

 Air pollution from these sources are linked with respiratory illnesses like asthma, and puts individuals at higher risk for diseases, including cancer, heart disease, stroke, diabetes, and others.
 It also makes viruses like Covid-19 more dangerous.
 Children in Chester have asthma rates 5x the national average.
 (2010 census data from The Asthma Program, PA Dept. of Health- Data provided by Pennsylvania Health Care Cost Containment Council).